 - Bonaire – one of the best dive and snorkelling destinations in the world.
 Shipwrecks, tropical fish and seahorses are ripe in the waters that surround the island.

-- Curacao – a mix of footprint-free beaches and pretty colonial town, this little colonial island in the Caribbean is slowly beginning to creep onto the tourist radar.
+- Curacao – a mix of footprint-free beaches and pretty colonial town, this little colonial island in the Caribbean are slowly beginning to creep onto the tourist radar.

 - Mykonos and Santorini – with boutique hotels, luxury villas and label-laden shops, stylish Mykonos and Santorini are Greece’s answer to St-Tropez.